MSCA-LIKE/OpenScienceTrainingCourse/readme.md

-# LIKE Open Science and Research Data Management Course
+# Open Science and Research Data Management Course

 This repository contains the materials for a remote study course on **Open Science and Research Data Management**.